The official Thunderbird add-on repository.

 Documentation of all Extension APIs created specifically for Thunderbird.
 They are called MailExtension APIs to distinguish them from the standard WebExtension APIs inherited from Firefox.

-Note: Thunderbird Beta supports Manifest V3.
+Note: Thunderbird 115 and Thunderbird Beta supports Manifest V3.
 The new specification is not finalized yet and will continue to change.

 A collection of WebExtensions.
 They probably won’t work directly in Thunderbird, but they may provide hints on how to use some of the WebExtension APIs that Thunderbird inherited from Firefox.

 The add-on developer support repository provides useful code snippets, examples and tools in order to better "weather" the transition to the new extension structure of Thunderbird 78.